 Title I School Intervention Funds (1003a) are federal, formula-driven grant funds from the Pennsylvania Department of Education's Division of Federal Programs (DFP).
 The DFP calculates eligible schools' grant allocations based on formulas in federal regulations.
-Generally speaking, there is a one-year lag in grant eligibility and funding.
-Specifically, it is those schools that are designated Priority and Focus in 2013-2014 that generate per school Title I School Intervention Fund grant allocations, and then these same schools receive these funds in 2016-2017.
+Specifically, it is those schools that are designated Priority and Focus that generate per school Title I School Intervention Fund grant allocations.